-Subd.
-(1) If a Department Head elects to terminate employment, at least twenty (20) working days' notice shall be given to Aitkin County.
-All other employees who elect to terminate employment shall give at least fifteen (15) working days' notice.
+If a Department Head elects to terminate employment, at least a 1-month notice shall be given to Aitkin County.
+All other employees who elect to terminate employment shall give at least a 2-week notice, Resignation effective dates shall typically represent the last day actually worked.